 Some studies indicate ginger may reduce symptoms associated with motion sickness, including nausea, dizziness, vomiting, and cold sweats.
 Recent research shows that ginger’s health benefits include proof that it is just as effective as Dramamine, a frequently used over-the-counter and prescription drug for motion sickness relief.
 Experts suggest a daily dose of 2 grams of ginger will reduce pain and inflammation caused by exercise.

-Whether you make a batch of candied ginger at home or buy a bag at the grocery store, you will certainly find many uses.
+Whether you make a batch of candied ginger at home or buy a bag at the grocery store, you will find many uses.
 Add it to the batter of baked goods like cakes, pies, muffins, and cookies, or throw some chopped ginger in a citrus salad with grapefruits, oranges, and tangerines to lighten the acidity.
 Some people sprinkle ginger over ice cream or add it to their morning coffee.
-If you choose to make candied ginger at home, first let it cool down.
+Let it cool down if you’d like to make candied ginger at home.
 Then, you can store it in an airtight container for up to two weeks.